quotable-io/data/CONTRIBUTING.md

   }
 ]
 ```
+### Remove Inappropriate Quotes

+If you come across any quotes that violate the [content guidelines](#content-guidelines), please report them so they can be removed.

+Open a new issue.
+List the quotes you want to remove.
+Include the quote content or `_id`.
 ### Suggesting Changes

 You can open to an issue to suggest changes to existing quotes.
 For example, to fix spelling, grammar, or accuracy, etc.